ivanreeve/webdev-portfolio/README.md

 About, where I talk about some brief personal background and relevant experiences with coding

-Projects, which features my past projects, the technologies used and the projects' Github repository
+Projects, which features my past projects, the technologies used and the projects' Github repositories

 Skills, where the technologies I use and am currently learning are listed, along with their respective proficiency level d